slowernews/wisdom-tldr/chapters/3-1_action_preparation.md

 "Truth is that which, once you see it, you can’t unsee it." (...)
 "Mystics search for truth — the truth of what is.
 Scientists search for truth — the truth of how it works.
 Entrepreneurs search for truth — the truth of what people want." (...)
 "Truth-seekers take feedback from nature (planes have to fly), free markets (customers have to buy), or competition (militaries have to win).
 Consensus-seekers take feedback from people (actors want fans, academics want honors, politicians want votes, journalists want status)." (...)
-"The more people in the conversation the harder it becomes to speak the unconfortable truth.
+"The more people in the conversation the harder it becomes to speak the uncomfortable truth.
 Social media puts everybody in the same conversation."
 -- Naval Ravikant [1974]*

 > *"People don’t realize how hard is to speak the truth, to a world full of people that don’t realize they’re living in a lie."